How to Become an Account Manager

 Having specific work experience within furthering your business acumen and managing budgets will greatly benefit you in the role of an account manager.

-Successful account managers will need to possess the right mix of skills, most often made up of the following:
+Successful account managers will need to possess the right mix of skills to get the job done.
+Understanding the key account manager skills is your first step.
+Here are some of the highlights:

 Sound communication skills; both written and oral